Xorlev/gatekeeper/README.md

 With two small blocks of customizable templating, each time a node is registered or deregistered a new `nginx.conf` is written and nginx sent a `SIGHUP`.

+## Disclaimer

+This isn't currently used in production.
+It's a minorly tested utility.

 ## Maven